-Our method requires the fully-parsed data set, so we decide to choose a reasonable size of social media data.
-We collected the whole text of posts from a large online breast cancer support community which is also used in (Wen, et al., 2013), and then parse it by the Stanford Parser toolkit.
-In our word extraction step, we extract 55,511 distinct nouns, 3,242 distinct adjectives, and 1,827 distinct verbs.
+Our method requires a fully-parsed data set, so we decided to choose a relatively small size of social media data.
+We collected the whole text of posts from a large online breast cancer support community, Breastcancer.org, which also is used in Wen et al. (2013).
+We have collected all of the public posts, users, and their profiles on the discussion board platform from October 2001 to January 2011.
+During this period, there were a total of 90,242 unique users who posted 1,562,459 messages.
+We then parsed it by the Stanford Parser toolkit2.
+In our word extraction step, we extracted 55,511 distinct nouns, 3,242 distinct adjectives, and 1,827 distinct verbs.

-Note that in the noun clustering step, we manually removed the following 3 clusters to avoid some systematic parsing errors of the Stanford parser:
+In the noun clustering step, we experimentally set the number of clusters (k) as 2,000.
+Note that we also manually removed the following three clusters to avoid some systematic parsing errors of the Stanford parser: